Where Does my Recycling and Waste Go?

-The MRF uses a variety of mechanical and manual sorting techniques to separate the various types of recyclables from one another whilst also removing any non-recyclables that have mistakenly been placed in the white sack.
+The MRF uses a variety of mechanical and manual sorting techniques to separate the various types of plastics and metals from one another.
+It also removes any non-recyclables that have mistakenly been placed in the white sack.

-|Aluminium cans and foil||Coastal Recycling, Exeter||Novelis Recycling, Cheshire|
+|Aluminium cans and foil||Novelis Recycling, Cheshire|